ttflycool/RLCEtoCNF/README.md

   5.In H_G, the check matrix is obtained by generating the matrix.

-  6.Tocnf output the cnf file.
+  6.Tocnf can create the cnf file.
     Input the rows of the matrix as Boolean equations, and block the Boolean equations.

+  7.treetocnf can creat the cnf file about  error vector

 #RUN
 1. In srlce input n,k,t,m
-2. run  Tocnf and you will get a "out.cnf" file
+2. run  treetocnf and you will get a "out.cnf" file